A heap of dark marine iguanas piled on top of each other on a concrete walkway, basking together beside green mangroves

 Dozens of iguanas blending into the volcanic rock

-📍 Isla Isabela, Galápagos Islands Marine Iguana (Amblyrhynchus cristatus) The world’s only sea-going lizard, uniquely adapted to dive into cold Pacific currents and graze algae off submerged rocks — then bask on lava to reheat its dark, salt-crusted body.
+📍 Isla Isabela, Galápagos Islands Marine Iguana (Amblyrhynchus cristatus) Their soot-black hide is near-perfect camouflage against the volcanic rock, and they pack onto the lava in such numbers that a whole colony can go unnoticed until one moves.
 Abundant and year-round on Isla Isabela, where the island’s vast volcanic coastline provides prime basking and foraging habitat for some of the archipelago’s largest colonies.
-Wikipedia | iNaturalist | Galápagos Conservancy
+Modeled range · iNaturalist · CC BY 4.0 Wikipedia | iNaturalist | Range map | Galápagos Conservancy

 An adult Galápagos giant tortoise soaks chin-deep in a muddy highland wallow surrounded by lush green trees

-Giant Tortoise, Galápagos Island
+Giant tortoise, Galápagos

-Galápagos Giant Tortoise (Chelonoidis porteri) The world’s largest living tortoise — dome-shelled adults can top 400 kg and live well past 100 years, and they love a good mud bath to cool down and shed parasites.
+📍 Galápagos Islands Galápagos Giant Tortoise (Chelonoidis porteri) The world’s largest living tortoise — dome-shelled adults can top 400 kg and live well past 100 years, and they love a good mud bath to cool down and shed parasites.
 Giant tortoises are resident year-round across the Galápagos archipelago; the highland wallows of Santa Cruz Island are one of the easiest places to watch them soak.
-Wikipedia | iNaturalist
+Wikipedia | iNaturalist | Range map